mann1mal/zPod-PKS-CSE-Demos/GuestbookDemo/README.md

 **Note:** Ensure that you are using your Horizon instance (access instruction detailed [here](https://confluence.eng.vmware.com/display/CPCSA/CSE+zPod+Lab+Access+and+Demo+Scripts)) to access the demo environment.

-Before you start the demo, let's ensure we are accessing the `demo-cluster:`
+Before you start the demo, let's ensure we are accessing the `demo-cluster`:
 ~~~
 $ vcd login director.vcd.zpod.io cse-demo-org cse-ent-user -iwp VMware1!